 About the Guardianship Program

-The Arc of Monroe County can provide assistance with legal processes, offer full-care support, or be on standby for those that may need additional help down the road.
+The Arc of Monroe can provide assistance with legal processes, offer full-care support, or be on standby for those that may need additional help down the road.

 The Arc’s Guardian Advocates and volunteers become a part of a person’s life, listening to their needs, being a trusted friend, and supporting them with important decisions in the areas of medical care, legal matters and finances.

 Guardianship at the Arc is a division of NYSARC’s Guardianship Program, which was established in 1970 and currently serves more than 1,000 people across the state.

 Two types of guardianship:

 1).
 Primary – for those who need assistance right now

 2).
 Standby – for those who need a successor in the future